 You will receive a prescription drug ID card.
-When you have a prescription filled at a participating pharmacy and show the pharmacist your ID card, your copayment requirement for up to a 30-day supply is \$5 plus 20% of the cost of the drug, including the dispensing fee.
-However, you will not be required to pay more than the full cost of the drug if this is less than the copayment.
+When you have a prescription filled at a participating pharmacy, you must show the pharmacist your ID card and pay your copay requirement for up to a 30-day supply.
+You will not be required to pay more than the full cost of the drug if this is less than the copay.